Direct Billing | Online Booking | Free Parking | Children Welcome

 Passionate about chronic & complex health conditions.
 Clinician, researcher, and educator.
 Experienced in pessary fitting.

 Focus on chronic pain, mental health, and trauma.
 Helping to engage in meaningful activities.

-Special interests in society, culture, belief, and perspectives about the human body and sexuality.
+Special interests in society, culture, belief, and perspectives about the human body.
+Experienced in torticollis and plagiocephaly.

 Mercedes is a lifelong learner.
 She received a Bachelor of Kinesiology from the University of Calgary in 2008, a Master of Physical Therapy from the University of Western Ontario in 2010, a post-graduate certificate in pain management from the University of Alberta in 2014, and a Master of Health Management from McMaster University in 2018.